dev-cetera/df_di/README.md

 ## Summary

-A flexible dependency injection (DI) package with Service classes to assist with state management.
-This package aims to offer an alternative to [get_it](https://pub.dev/packages/get_it) that integrates seamlessly with the other [DF packages](https://pub.dev/publishers/devcetra.com/packages).
+This package offers a powerful and versatile dependency injection system along with service classes for easy state management.

 ## Features

-- Extensive use of `FutureOr`, making it easy to work with synchronous and asynchronous dependencies.
+- Robust support for `FutureOr`, facilitating seamless handling of both synchronous and asynchronous dependencies and callbacks.
-- Register dependencies under a "type" and "key", allowing for multiple dependencies of the same type.
+- Ability to register dependencies using both “type” and “key”, enabling the management of multiple dependencies of the same type.dependencies of the same type.
-- Lazy singleton and factory dependency registration.
+- Supports standard features like factory dependencies and lazy initialization for singleton dependencies.
-- Abstract Service classes that integrate seamlessly.
+- Abstract service classes that integrate effortlessly with your application.
-- Well written comments for easy understanding.
+- Clear and comprehensive documentation for easy understanding.
+- Code snippets for Visual Studio Code [here](https://raw.githubusercontent.com/robmllze/df_di/main/.vscode/snippets.code-snippets).

 For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_di/).